JvanKatwijk/qt-dab/README.md

 ![6.10](/res/read_me/qt-dab-stddev.png)

-The **deviation scope** shows the mean deviation of the carriers in the decoded signal, ideally their phase is (a multiple of) 90 degrees.
-The phases are mapped upon (soft) bits, the larger the deviations, the less reliable these bits are.
-The Y-axis is in Hz.
+The last scope shows some of the output of the ofdm decoding process, the resulting bits have values between -127 to 127.

 ![6.10](/res/read_me/configuration-and-control.png)